MEI Travel Banner Ad

 Our Complete Guide to the Best Spring Break Cruises for 2024

-It may seem far too early, but spring break 2024 is coming up faster than most of us would like to admit.
+It may seem far too early, but spring break 2026 is coming up faster than most of us would like to admit.
 So, it may be time to start thinking about what you’ll do during your (or your kids’) week off from school.
 If you’re considering taking a cruise but aren’t sure where to start, you’ve come to the right place.

 We’ve got the basics on spring break cruising here, from how the cruise fare works and what’s included to age requirements and details on passports.
-Stick around for the end, because we’ve also got recommendations for the best spring break cruises in 2024 for both college students as well as families with kids.
+Stick around for the end, because we’ve also got recommendations for the best spring break cruises in 2026 for both college students as well as families with kids.

 What’s Included on a Spring Break Cruise

 When it comes to mainstream large-ship cruise lines, what’s included in your cruise fare looks pretty much the same across the board.
-You’ll get stateroom accommodations, meals plus snacks, basic nonalcoholic beverages (such as lemonade and coffee), a variety of entertainment options, and access to a number of amenities and activities — including the kids’ clubs.
+You’ll get stateroom accommodations, meals plus snacks, basic non-alcoholic beverages (such as lemonade and coffee), a variety of entertainment options, and access to a number of amenities and activities — including the kids’ clubs.

 Carnival Celebration Cruise Ship Review